jessicaxiao11/PUI/README.md

 ## Homework 6A

-Pages include: an additional shopping cart page, accessible from header of any page
+Additional pages include: an additional shopping cart page, accessible from header of any page

-Key interactions:
+New key interactions:

 <ul>
 <li>Selecting different sizes and colors in the product detail page.
 The selected color will change the image that is displayed, also indicate if the item is in low stock.</li>